xyphro/UsbGpib/README.md

 ## Firmware version

-Finally I implemented a command to query the USB adapters firmware version :-)
+Finally a command has been implemented to query the USB adapters firmware version.

 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 print(dev.query('!ver?'))
 ```
+I have not tested this feature and I can't find it in the source code.

 ## Shorten resource strings (Matlab)